- Purpose and Background

 GLB mandates that the College designate information security program representatives to coordinate the information security program, conduct a risk assessment of likely security and privacy risks, institute a training program for all employees who have access to customer information, oversee service providers and related contracts, and evaluate and adjust this program periodically.
 The FACT Act has similar requirements including mandating schools to have a program to identify, detect and respond appropriately to relevant “red flags” which is further detailed in Appendix A.

-The designated GLB Security Program Officers for Swarthmore College are Suzanne P. Welsh, Vice President for Finance and Treasurer, and Martin Warner, Registrar.
+The designated GLB Security Program Officers for Swarthmore College are the Vice President for Finance and Treasurer and the CITO.
 All correspondence and inquiries about the Swarthmore College Information Security and Identity Theft Prevention Plan should be directed to one of these Officers.